idvorkin/idvorkin.github.io/_d/remotework.md

 ## Meetings

-### One head per box
+### One head per box(screen)

-When there are many people in a room, but others are remote, it's really hard to engage with the people in the room, especially when they're talking.
-Need them to talk into boxes.
-Yup, as a remote person you get more value when everyone is talking.
-Agreed.
+Video calls are optimized for one her per box.
+E.g. every person has their own camera.
+This breaks down when you have one camera for 10 people in a conference room.
+When there are many people in a room, but someone is remote, it's really hard for them to undersatnd what is happneing in the room, especially when they're talking.

+Ideally you setup one head per box, whever everyone joins on their laptop (camera on, microphone off), at least then you can see who is talking, even if they're not looking directly into their screen.

 ### Whiteboards

 You need a collaborative whiteboard app.
 My favorite is Excalidraw.
 Open source, keyboard shortcuts, and multiple users.
 Strongly, strongly recommend.

+**OK, I don't use this often, enough I need to**

+### Shared Realtime Editing

+While not as good as a whiteboard, opening a collaborative document ala google docs or some such, works surpringly well.
+You can all follow along and contribute at the same time

+## Sync vs Async, Real Time vs Delayed

+Sync is convenient as it's real time and has maximum bandwith, and attention.

+Real time async usually has more time slicing which is bad.
+It also ruins a lot of the value of async

 ## Building Culture/Rapport